jetbrains-academy/javascript-course/Asynchronous/Promise/task.md

 ```

-So, in this example, we will first see the `First line` printed.
+In this example, first, the `First line` message is printed.
 After the timer expires, the `resolve` method will be called, the promise state will change,
-the first handler we specified in `.then` will be executed and the `value` line will be printed.
+the first handler provided in `.then` is executed, and the `value` line is printed.

-If reject is called in promise, the second handler will be executed.
+If the `reject` method is called instead, the second handler will execute.
 ```js
 let promise = new Promise(function (resolve, reject) {
   setTimeout(() => reject(new Error("Ooops!")), 1000);